 “When breast cancer happens to women in their 20s, 30s and 40s, it poses some novel challenges,” says Jame Abraham, MD, Director of Medical Breast Oncology and Co-Director of Cleveland Clinic’s Comprehensive Breast Cancer Program.
 “From diagnosis to treatment and lifestyle support, it requires a coordinated, comprehensive approach.
 Young women with breast cancer should look for a specialized program with care tailored to their unique needs.”

 Early detection and diagnosis

-For these reasons, breast cancers in young women have often progressed to a later stage, meaning they’ve spread to the lymph nodes or other parts of the body by the time they’re diagnosed, making them harder to treat and increasing the risk of recurrence.
+For these reasons, breast cancers in young women have often progressed to a later stage.
+This means they’ve spread to the lymph nodes or other parts of the body by the time they’re diagnosed, making them harder to treat and increasing the risk of recurrence.
 Monthly breast self-exams, scheduling an immediate medical appointment if unusual symptoms appear, and annual breast exams by a doctor that include a discussion of family breast cancer history, are all important to improve the odds of early detection.

 Breast cancer can occur spontaneously, or it can be caused by one or more inherited defective genes.
 Women younger than 35 with breast cancer are much likelier to have the kind that arises from inherited faulty genes – usually one of two genes called BRCA1 and BRCA2.

 When working properly, BRCA1 and BRCA2 help repair damaged DNA and prevent tumors from forming.
 If a woman inherits a flawed version of BRCA1 or BRCA2, her lifetime risk of developing breast and/or ovarian cancer is much greater than that of women in the general population.
 Inherited defects in several other genes have also been linked to a higher risk of breast and/or ovarian cancer.